This Month in History

 - September 15, 1982: The U.S. Senate votes 47 to 46 to block a measure sponsored by Sen. Jesse Helms that would impose severe restrictions on abortion and public funding.

-- September 9, 1984: Roman Catholic Archbishop John J. O’Connor charges Democrat Vice-Presidential nominee Geraldine Ferraro with misrepresenting the church’s stand on abortion.
+On that same date, Sen. Orrin Hatch withdraws his proposed constitutional amendment on abortion, saying there isn’t enough time in the current session to move the measure.
+His proposal would give the states and Congress joint authority to regulate abortion. - September 9, 1984: Roman Catholic Archbishop John J. O’Connor charges Democrat Vice-Presidential nominee Geraldine Ferraro with misrepresenting the church’s stand on abortion.
 O’Connor says Ferraro has created the mistaken impression that Roman Catholic teaching is flexible and open to interpretation.
 She denies the archbishop’s charge.

 - September 13, 1984: New York Governor Mario Cuomo delivers his infamous “Notre Dame” speech on abortion.
 He claims that elected officials in a pluralistic society should resist attempts to outlaw abortion, regardless of their personal moral views – as long as abortion is supported by a majority of American citizens.